An introductory review of the resource theory approach to thermodynamics: Thermodynamic laws for coherence

 \subsection{Time-translation symmetry and thermodynamics}

-While it is intuitive from the previous considerations that it makes sense to consider the population \emph{and} the coherent components of a quantum states, this distinction is not refined enough.
-The considerations that we will now make are based on the analysis of the symmetries of Thermal Operations.
-This will require tools that deal with symmetries in open quantum systems (how do we extend Noether theorem to open evolutions? \cite{marvian2014extending}) as well as a corresponding harmonic analysis of quantum states \cite{marvian2014modes}.
-We introduce the necessary considerations in the next section.
-We recommend Ref.~\cite{marvianthesis} for further details on the symmetry analysis.
+While it is intuitive from the previous analysis that it makes sense to consider the population and the coherent components of quantum states separately, this distinction is not refined enough.
+The following considerations are based on a symmetry analysis of Thermal Operations.
+The tools used allow to deal with symmetries in open quantum systems, i.e. quantum systems interacting with an external environment; as such, they can be understood as an extension of Noether's theorem to open evolutions \cite{marvian2014extending}.
+In particular, one exploits a harmonic analysis of quantum states \cite{marvian2014modes} that brings to the fore structures implicit in standard treatments \cite{breuer2002open}.
+We introduce the necessary considerations, in an elementary fashion, in the next section.
+We recommend Ref.~\cite{marvianthesis} for details of the symmetry analysis.